 See also Rome with Children

-Italy for kids: Everyone knows Italy is for lovers, but is Italy for kids?
+Everyone knows Italy is for lovers, but is it also for kids?
 Of course!
-Travelers to Italy should not fret about bringing their young children with them, as there is plenty for the whole family to enjoy.
-In fact, taking your children to Italy may widen your Traveling horizons; from visiting ancient Roman ruins, exploring medieval castles, marionette shows in Naples and Palermo to spending a day on an activity filled beach or an Italian amusement park.
-It a sure thing that your kids will not be bored with all the things to see, do and especially eat.
+If travelling to Italy, one shouldn't worry about bringing children along, as there is plenty for the whole family to do.
+In fact, taking your children to Italy may widen your traveling horizons.
+You may go for something cultural, yet fun, such as visiting ancient Roman ruins and exploring medieval castles, or enjoy traditional marionette shows in Naples and Palermo.
+If you'd rather choose a more traditional sun, sand and sea holiday, you could choose a day on an activity filled beach or an Italian amusement park.
+Either way, you can rest assured your kids will not get easily bored with so many things to do, see and, of course, eat!

 Visiting Italy with Children: Things to Keep in Mind

-Although there is a lot in Italy for your kids to enjoy, you do have to keep in mind there are some things they may not like, so it is good to be flexible.
-All kids are different and have different attention spans and thresholds for boredom.
-For instance some museums may just be too long and tedious (miles of paintings hanging on walls) for some children.
-There may be thousands of churches you find absolutely beautiful, but children may get bored visiting church after church.
-Bringing some sort of distraction like a game or a book may help them stay occupied as you shuffle them past another Depending upon the temperament of your children, you might want to space these types of activities with things they want to do.
-It is important that they experience as much culture and history as possible while in Italy, but that doesn't mean you can't have some plain old fun either.
-Not only will it keep them motivated but it will make them feel that's its their adventure too.
+If you still like the idea of having a full, educational holiday, you may like to bring some sort of distraction for them, like a game or a book, which may help them stay occupied as you shuffle them past another painting.
+Depending upon the temperament of your children, you might want to space these types of activities with things they want to do.
+It is important they experience as much culture and history as possible while in Italy, but that doesn't mean you can't have some plain, old fun, either: this will keep them entertained and make them feel as they're participating in one big, amazing adventure.

 Antilopes in Italian Zoo.

-When it comes to food there is plenty that your kids will like especially pizza and pasta.
-Take your kids to the outdoor markets and let them help pick out items for a picnic in a park or lunch at the beach.
-Another option for lunch or snacks are the pizza al taglio stands, offering individual slices sold by weight.
-For dinner, bigger kids will enjoy ordering their own pizza at a pizzeria, while younger ones could split a pizza.
-Italian restaurants such as family run Trattorias have no problem catering to picky eaters and of course there is the ultimate motivation for kids to finish their dinner: Gelato.
-In fact, with all the Gelaterias throughout Italy displaying dozens of colorful flavors on every corner, be prepared to make frequent ice cream breaks with your kids.
-Remember to let your children try what you are eating as well; you might have them eating things that they normally wouldn't eat.
+When it comes to food, there is plenty your kids will like, especially pizza and pasta.
+Take your kids to farmer markets and let them help pick out items for a picnic in a park, or lunch at the beach.
+Another option for lunch or snacks are pizza al taglio stands, offering individual slices of freshly baked pizza, sold by weight.
+For dinner, older kids will enjoy ordering their own pizza at a pizzeria, while younger ones could split a plain one.
+If you'd like to treat yourself and your young ones to something more traditional, Italian restaurants such as family run Trattorias have no problem catering to picky eaters, either.
+And of course, Italy is home to the ultimate motivation for kids to finish their dinner: gelato.
+In fact, with all the Gelaterias throughout Italy displaying dozens of colorful flavors on every corner, be prepared to make frequent ice cream breaks.
+Remember to let your children try what you are eating as well: you might get to have them eating things that they normally wouldn't eat.

 Visiting Italy with Children: Famous Sights and Museums